munin-monitoring/munin/doc/documentation/index.rst

   how to contribute also example images for the gallery.

   Have a look at the `munindoc instruction page in our Trac wiki <http://munin-monitoring.org/wiki/munindoc>`_ and edit or add the pod section in the plugins code file accordingly.
-Send a patch or a pull request on github to help us improve the plugins documentation.
+See the `perlpod Manual <http://perldoc.perl.org/perlpod.html>`_ for help on the syntax.
+Finally send a patch or a pull request on github to help us improve the plugins documentation.

 Unix Manual Pages